 Hilda E. Santiago was elected to serve Meriden’s 84th Assembly District in 2012.
-During her tenure, she has served as Deputy Majority Leader and on the legislature's Finance, Revenue and Bonding, Government Administration & Elections, and Human Services Committees.
+During her tenure, she has served as Deputy Majority Leader and currently serves on the legislature's Finance, Revenue and Bonding, Government Administration & Elections, Human Services Committees and the Joint Committee on Legislative Management.

 Most recently, citing her great sense of commitment and dedication, Hilda was promoted Assistant Deputy Speaker Pro-Tempore by Speaker Matt Ritter.
 She is the first female and Latina to be named to this high-ranking leadership position in the House.
 Speaker Ritter said that Rep. Santiago is always ready and willing to work without hesitation on issues important to the caucus and when choosing leaders to help move legislative priorities forward, we must rely on those who can go the extra mile to get us to the finish line.